 8 to-do list productivity boosters

-Small business owners will all know that feeling of task anxiety; that moment after you frantically write down a list of projects, tasks and due dates when you ask yourself, How am I going to get everything done?
+Small business owners will all know that feeling of task anxiety; that moment after you frantically write down a list of projects, tasks and due dates when you ask yourself, Also go to my site to check out how to reduce your anxiety.
+How am I going to get everything done?
 Is this possible?

 It’s not because you have too many tasks to complete, it’s because you haven’t structured your to-do list effectively.
 Understanding how to prioritise, bundle, time manage and reflect will help you feel less overwhelmed and get you ticking off tasks quicker than ever before.
 Learn to structure your to-do list so it works for you, not against you.

 If you want to achieve more, be less stressed, and reduce procrastination, follow these 8 steps to writing an effective to-do list.

 - Task size – Is this task manageable?

 - MIT – Which tasks are most important?

 - Time – How long will these take to complete ?

 - Satisfaction – Which tasks will give me satisfaction?